ike091/ike091.github.io/_posts/2022-12-18-astrophotography.md

 <img src="/assets/images/astrophotography/arch_edit.jpg" alt="First attempt" width="400" />

-Some of the lighting may be a little off, but I'm looking forward to taking some more cool images to practice compositing with.
+I'm looking forward to taking some more cool images to practice compositing with.